Bitcoin Series #1 - The Basics

 - The Endgame

-These aspects, culminating in the The Endgame, should leave you knowing all you need to know in what regards using, or investing in, bitcoin.
+These aspects, culminating in the The Endgame, should leave you knowing all you need to know in what regards using, or investing in, Bitcoin.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.